PhilHarps/music/README.md

 - to be notified when a company leaks your data.
 - to object to certain processing of your data.
 - to request your data as in a compatible format.

+It would also be prudent for the business to keep auditing logs of all codebase changes, database changes and transactions as evidence.

 ### Attribution